nicholasbishop/claws/README.md

 ## Usage

-Currently just a couple commands are implemented.
+Currently just a few commands are implemented.

 ### EC2